jacen92/forge/roles/common/README.md

 Content
 =======

-* User: Configure Forge main user.
+* Info: Keep information about latest run of the playbook on the Forge
 * Dependencies: Install required dependencies in the Forge.
+* Security: Install and configure firewall in the Forge.
 * Acces: Manager ssh keys and password to connect to the Forge.
-* Info: Keep information about latest run of the playbook on the Forge
+* User: Configure Forge main user.

 NOTES:
 ======

-To keep access to the root user put your key in `tasks/files/authorized_keys`.
+To keep access to the root user put your key in `files/authorized_keys`.